nathanmarz/storm/docs/Multilang-protocol.md

 The initial handshake is the same for both types of shell components:

 * STDIN: Setup info.
-This is a JSON object with the Storm configuration, Topology context, and a PID directory, like this:
+This is a JSON object with the Storm configuration, a PID directory, and a topology context, like this:

 ```
 {